andrewabest/Conventional/README.md

 Conventional provides a suite of ready-made tests for enforcing conventions within your types, assemblies, solutions and databases to make sure your duckies are all in a row.

-Conventional targets .NET Standard 2.0
+Conventional targets .NET Standard 2.0, and as of Conventional 7.x, Conventional ❤'s Linux!

 ![](https://raw.github.com/andrewabest/Conventional/master/duck.png)